Kneading (cats): Action

+Theories

 Many theories exist that explain why cats knead.
 Kneading may have an origin going back to cats' wild ancestors who had to tread down grass or foliage to make a temporary nest in which to rest.
 Alternatively, the behavior may be a remnant of a newborn's kneading of the mother's teat to stimulate milk secretion.
 Kneading may also be a form of communication between owner and feline: because of the action's maternal connection, the behavior may be a communication of affection towards the cat's human companion.

 Many cats purr while kneading.
 They also purr mostly when newborn, when feeding, or when trying to feed on their mother's teat.
 The common association between the two behaviors may indicate the origin of kneading as a remnant instinct.
-Some experts consider kneading to stimulate the cat and make it feel good, in the same manner as a human stretching.
+Some experts consider kneading to stimulate the cat and make it feel good, in the same manner as stretching.